nortal-lab/smit-hotel-booking-app-poc/README.md

-# Hotel Booking System POC
+# SMIT Hotel Booking App POC

 ## Application

-:warning: This application is intended to be used as a POC and run locally only.
+:warning: This application is intended to be used as a Proof of Concept and run locally only.
 It is __NOT__ Production ready!

 Application consists of these components:
 - Frontend Angular application